-- All side gates are locked except at the start and end of the school day.
-The front gate is a shared access with the infant school and is unlocked - Doors are kept closed when rooms are empty to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by a coloured lanyard, green indicates they have a DBS with the school at red indicates they must be accompanied at all times within the school - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given. - All children leaving or returning during the school day have to sign out and in
+- All gates are locked except at the start and end of the school day - Doors are kept closed to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by coloured lanyards, green indicates a DBS has been carried out whereas red indicates the visitor needs to be accompanied by a member of staff - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given. - All children leaving or returning during the school day have to sign out and in.